Frequently asked questions

 Forming the basis of the UCL FTR Writing team, an Correspondent will be assigned to write on topics related to one of the seven sections (Tech, Finance, FinTech, Data and AI, ESG, Entrepreneurship and Opinions).

 Available to any UCL student (from all years and academic degrees), applications for the Section Correspondent position open between September to October every year.
-Applications for the 2020/21 Vacancies are now filled.
+Applications for 2021/22 Vacancies will open in October 2021.

 First-Year Representative (FYR) Position (Research Division)